palichis/edx-documentation/en_us/course_authors/source/running_course/course_answers.rst

 * :ref:`score_histogram`

-Student answer distribution data, including both charts and reports, are also available from edX Insights.
+Student answer distribution data, including both charts and reports, is also available from edX Insights.
 For more information, see `Using edX Insights`_.

 .. _Student_Answer_Submission: